WillStaniforth/Wine-Isles/Player Characters/Sorin Thornvale.md

-Need to define home and port location

 # Travelling backstory

 Over the next half a dozen years, Sorin wandered the western coast, drifting from town to town and slowly learning the hard truths of his new existence.
 He discovered the basics of his powers through trial and error—dying and reincarnating multiple times before understanding the risks of his immortality.
-Each new face brought a fresh opportunity to start over, and he quickly realized it was safer to craft a new name and story with every rebirth.